beiweitemderbeste/fullstackopen_translation_de/part_2/part_2b.md

 > The reason we showed the comparison operator first was to emphasize an important detail: in JavaScript val1 == val2 does not work as expected in all situations and it's safer to use val1 === val2 exclusively in comparisons.
 You can read more about the topic here.

 Der Grund, warum wir den Vergleichsoperatur zuerst gezeigt haben, ist um ein wichtiges Detail hervorzuheben: in JavaScript funktioniert val1 == val2 nicht in allen Situation so, wie man es erwartet und es ist sicherer ausschließlich val1 === val2 bei Vergleichen zu verwenden.
+[Hier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) könnt ihr mehr darüber lesen.

 > You can test out the filtering functionality by changing the initial value of the showAll state.